MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-34/README.md

 # Real Estate Rental Prices Prediction Project Overview

+## Project Aim

+This project aims to derive insights on which SA2s in Victoria is best for developing new apartments, based on rental price growth and demand in that area.
+By creating a model that forecasts 2025-2027, data we hope to create recommendations on which areas will have more growth and demand than others while also answering three questions:
+1. What are the most internal and external features that affect rental price ?
+2. What are the top 10 suburbs in predicted rental price growth?
+3. What are the most liveable and affordable suburbs?

 Have a look at this README file to get yourself up to date on the project, or find out how to set up the environment to commence the project.

 ## Table of Contents